GoogleChrome/CertificateTransparency/log_policy.md

 All logs applying for inclusion in Chrome's log list must conform with either RFC 6962 or to the static-ct-api v1.1.0 C2SP specification.
-Insofar as is possible, Chrome's requirements are equivalent between static-ct-api and RFC 6962 logs, however:
- 1. Static-ct-api logs must not specify a MMD greater than 1 minute.
+Insofar as is possible, Chrome's requirements are equivalent between static-ct-api and RFC 6962 logs, however, static-ct-api logs must not specify a MMD greater than 1 minute.
- 2. During the initial phase of static-ct-api log acceptance, existing operators of RFC 6962 logs included in Chrome's log list should continue to operate those logs (or RFC 6962 logs covering the same set of certificates).

 ---